lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 - You no longer need to use only Internet Explorer or Edge to open mtl.how/data.
 You can use any browser.

-- View facility data via the "facility.xlsb" Excel sheet instead of the Splashpage.
+- View facility data via the "facility.xlsb" Excel sheet instead of the splash page.

 - vizDiag shows unique visits by primary diagnosis on the visit of PTSD, Dep, OUD, or AUD.